zakgogi/journalism-lap-1-server/README.md

 - Users should have three emojis to choose from.
 - Users should be able to comment on other people’s entries.

 This readme will detail how to set-up and install the server side of this application, the technologies used as well as the wins and challenges we came across druring this project.
-If you would like to acess the server side website it can be found [here](https://sazjournalismproject.netlify.app/).
+If you would like to acess the client side website it can be found [here](https://sazjournalismproject.netlify.app/).

 ## Installation & Usage